 Admiral Markets offers a huge selection of up to 45 foreign exchange (Forex or Fx) pairs for trading.
 All the common pairs such as EUR/USD and EUR/GBP are covered, plus more exotic pairs such as NZD/JPN (New Zealand/Japan).
 Leverage is available up to 500:1 for professional accounts and 20:1 for retail accounts.

-Trading Crypto is hot right now, and Admiral Markets currently offer 32 Cryptocurrency pairs in their Admiral.MT5 account, that is the best selection available from any broker.
-There are 22 Crypto’s versus Fiat Currency pairs or you can go for any of the 10 Cryptocurrency cross pairs, including Stellar & Zcash
+Trading Crypto is hot right now, and Admiral Markets currently offers 32 Cryptocurrency pairs in their Admiral.MT5 account that is the best selection available from any broker.
+There are 22 Crypto’s versus Fiat Currency pairs, or you can go for any of the 10 Cryptocurrency cross pairs, including Stellar & Zcash

 Share, Indices & ETF Trading

-The two MetaTrader 5 account specialize in Stocks & ETF’s offering over 4000 stocks from Europe, U.K and the United States.
+The two MetaTrader 5 accounts specialize in Stocks & ETF’s offering over 4000 stocks from Europe, the UK, and the United States.

-In terms of ETF’s, again Admiral Markets have a massive selection of over 500 covering Euronext (France, Netherlands), Germany, Switzerland, U.K and the U.S.A.
-For Indices, the major US, European and UK indices are covered.
+In terms of ETFs, again, Admiral Markets have a massive selection of over 500 covering Euronext (France, Netherlands), Germany, Switzerland, the UK, and the USA.
+For Indices, the major US, European, and UK indices are covered.

-Admiral Markets aims to keep it simple and straight forward when it comes to choice of tools, you have the choice of Admiral Markets MetaTrader 4 or MetaTrader 5.
+Admiral Markets aims to keep it simple and straight forward when it comes to the choice of tools; you have the choice of Admiral Markets MetaTrader 4 or MetaTrader 5.
 Of course, whichever desktop software you choose, you will still be able to trade from your tablet and smartphone.
 The MetaTrader 4 App has a 4-star rating on the Play store and in the Apple store 4.5-stars, which means you will get a great mobile trading experience.
-Ultimately you know you will be getting a solid and seamless experience however and wherever you choose to trade.
+Ultimately you know you will be getting a solid and seamless experience, however, and wherever you choose to trade.

 Admiral Markets Web Trader For MT4 & MT5

-You can use the Admiral Markets Web Trader platform which is easy to use yet very powerful, this will give most retail investors what they need with a minimal investment in training and no installation required.
-Simple “one click to trade” enables you to execute the trade quickly.
-You have all order types available, so there is no pairing back of functionality with the online tool.
-Naturally, you get streaming real-time quotes, but the best thing is that the orders are processed using Straight Through Processing (STP) which means the order goes straight to the top tier liquidity providers to optimize order (Bid/Spread) pricing and execution.
+You can use the Admiral Markets Web Trader platform, which is easy to use yet very powerful, this will give most retail investors what they need with a minimal investment in training and no installation required.
+Simple “one-click to trade” enables you to execute the trade quickly.
+You have all the order types available, so there is no pairing back of functionality with the online tool.
+Naturally, you get streaming real-time quotes, but the best thing is that the orders are processed using Straight Through Processing (STP), which means the order goes straight to the top tier liquidity providers to optimize order (Bid/Spread) pricing and execution.